-The first step to address a Acer monitor not working is to check all the connections and power to the monitor and PC.
+The first step to address an Acer computer monitor not turning on is to check all the connections and power to the monitor and PC.

-- Check the power strip you are using by plugging the power cord directly into the wall.
+- Check the power strip you are using by plugging the acer monitor power cord directly into the wall.
 Make sure the outlet you are using is not powered by a switch.

 - After plugging the monitor into another power source, check to see if there are any power lights that show.

 - Reset the power to the monitor by removing all power from it.
 Then press and hold the power button for 30 seconds.
 Connect the monitor to a power source and turn it on.

 - Some monitors may have an internal battery.
 If so there will be a battery pinhole near the power port.
 While the monitor is unplugged, you can reset this battery.